-Ripening/storage
+Ripening

 Inactivation of pathogens during ripening is achieved through the combined effects of temperature control, pH and water activity.
-In general, the longer the ripening period the lower the moisture content of the cheese and the resultant water activity due to the salt content.
-The storage temperature used during ripening will also vary depending on the type of cheese being made, stage in the ripening process and time-scale required for ripening the cheese.

-The food safety program should document the storage process and the work instructions related to the required maturation/ripening conditions.
+Temperature during ripening will vary depending on the type of cheese being made, stage in the ripening process and time-scale required for ripening the cheese.
+The food safety program should document the process and the work instructions related to the required maturation/ripening conditions.
 Records should be kept of actions taken (frequency and method) including:

 - maturation temperature checks

 - relative humidity checks

 - turning of cheeses

 - cheese washing or brushing

-• spiking/piercing of internal mould ripened cheese.
+- spiking/piercing of internal mould ripened cheese.